tohagan/runtime-type-validation/README.md

 ## Roadmap

 - Error reporting could be improved by recording a collection of errors (one per field) to support Form Validation.
-- tEnum() could be improved to better support TypeScript enums.

 ## Installation